shuozhixu/Modelling_2024/README.md

 - Change the word `random` to `350KMDMC` in line 14 of the file `lmp_gsfe.in`
 - Change the number `3.5564` to `3.561` in line 51 of the file `lmp_gsfe.in`

-### Melting point

-#### Random CoCrNi

-Run the simulation with files `lmp_mp.in`, `data.CoCrNi_gsfe_random`, and `CoCrNi.lammps.eam`.
-The first file can be found in the directory `CoCrNi/melting_point/` in this GitHub repository.

-Once it is finished, you will find a file `avePE.out`.
-Plot its 2nd and 4th column as the _x_ and _y_ axes, respectively.
-It should look like one of the curves in Figure 2(b) of [this paper](http://dx.doi.org/10.1098/rspa.2017.0084).

-In line 6 of `lmp_mp.in`, the trial melting point is set as 1200 K.

-- If 1200 K is lower than the actual melting point, the curve you plot will decrease.
-Then increase the last number in line 6 and rerun the simulation.
-- If 1200 K is higher than the actual melting point, the curve you plot will increase.
-Then decrease the last number in line 6 and rerun the simulation.

-Repeat the steps above until you find the actual melting point, which should lead to a curve that neither increases nor decreases.

-Note: Save the data for each curve because eventually you will need to plot multiple curves like those in Figure 2(b) of [this paper](http://dx.doi.org/10.1098/rspa.2017.0084).

-#### CoCrNi with CSRO

-Follow the procedures above, except that

-- Use the data file `data.CoCrNi_gsfe_350KMDMC` instead
-- Change the word `random` to `350KMDMC` in line 17 of the file `lmp_mp.in`

 ### Pure metal

 CoCrNi contains only one pure metal, Ni, that has the same lattice as the alloy.
 It would be interesting to compare the temperature effect between it and the MPEA.